jdmonin/JSettlers2/Readme.md

   made from your version to the latest version.
 Occasionally defaults change and you'll need to add a server config option to keep the same behavior, so read carefully.
+- If you're using the optional database for user accounts or game scores:
+      - Make a backup or export its contents.
+JSettlers 1.2.00 is the first version which has schema changes, which are recommended but optional (see below).
+Technical problems during the upgrade are very unlikely;
+        having the backup gives you more flexibility if a problem comes up.
+      - If you're upgrading from JSettlers 1.1.20 or earlier, to create more users you must have an account admin list configured (`jsettlers.accounts.admins` property, in the `jsserver.properties` file or command line) unless your server is in "open registration" mode.
       - If you're upgrading from JSettlers 1.1.18 or earlier, for security reasons newer versions by default disallow user account self-registration.
-If you still want to use that option, search this README for "open registration".
+If you still want to use that option, search this Readme for "open registration".
 - Save a backup copy of your current JSettlers.jar and JSettlersServer.jar, in case you want to run the old version for any reason.
-- If you're using the optional database for user accounts and game scores, make a backup or export its contents.
-JSettlers 1.2.00 is the first version which has schema changes, which are recommended but optional (see below).
 - Stop the old server
 - Copy the new JSettlers.jar and JSettlersServer.jar into place
 - Start the new server, including any new options you wanted from `doc/Versions.md`